Girish Chandra (politician)

-Girish Chandra (born 15 January 1964) is an Indian politician & former Member of Lok Sabha for Nagina from 2019 till 2024.
+Girish Chandra (born 15 January 1964) is an Indian politician who was a former Member of Lok Sabha for Nagina from 2019 till 2024.

 Political career

-In March 2019, Mahagathbandhan, the grand alliance of Samajwadi Party, Bahujan Samaj Party and Rashtriya Lok Dal announced that Chandra would contest the upcoming 2019 Indian general election from Nagina constituency on the symbol of Bahujan Samaj Party.
+In March 2019, Mahagathbandhan, the grand alliance of Samajwadi Party, Bahujan Samaj Party and Rashtriya Lok Dal announced that Chandra would contest the 2019 Indian general election from Nagina constituency on the symbol of Bahujan Samaj Party.
 On 23 May 2019, Chandra was elected to the Lok Sabha after defeating Yashwant Singh of Bharatiya Janata Party, his nearest rival by a margin of 1,66,832 votes.
 Chandra polled 5,68,378 votes.